The Sinclair Method

-for Alcohol Withdrawal
+for Alcohol Use Disorders

 The Sinclair Method is a treatment for Alcohol Use Disorder that uses an opiate blocker called naltrexone to reduce or eliminate a person's craving for alcohol.
 This method can help you feel free of the grip that alcohol has on your life by decreasing its effect on you and your brain.
 This method has shown to have a success rate of up to 78%, as described in the book, "The Cure for Alcoholism" (pictured here).